Aaronik/medical-api/README.md

   * `DB_PORT`: the port the mysql database is listening on
 * From there, you can run `npm run build` to transpile the server.
 * Then, `npm run start` and the node server will start.

+* Note when deploying on heroku, we use JawsDB (for its mysql version number alone).
+This gets inserted into the process environment as JAWSDB_URL, which is a single string we parse out for the above information.
+  If JAWSDB_URL is set, the others will all be ignored.